mbr/slugger/README.rst

   section
 * `unihandecode <https://launchpad.net/unihandecode>`_, a fork of `unidecode
   <http://pypi.python.org/pypi/Unidecode/0.04.9>`_ that also handles asian
-  languages other than chinese. *unihandecode* itself pulls in three different transcription libraries for Korean, Japanese and Chinese.
+  languages other than chinese. *unihandecode* itself pulls in four different transcription libraries for Chinese, Japanese, Korean and Vietnamese.

 This is done mainly to offset the weaknesses of the respective libraries, as *glibc* handles asian transliterations rather poorly and incomplete, while